backstage/backstage/.changeset/serious-penguins-remain.md

 '@backstage/plugin-catalog': minor
 ---

-Allow CursorPaginatedCatalogTable and OffsetPaginatedCatalogTable to configure Table options, specifically `paginationPostition`
+Allow `OffsetPaginatedCatalogTable` to configure Table options and `CursorPaginatedCatalogTable` to configure `paginationPosition`.